2SLS with Multiple Treatments: Introduction

 In the case with one binary instrument per treatment indicator, we show that the \emph{extended monotonicity} condition provided by \citet{BehagheletAl2013} is not only sufficient but also \emph{necessary} for 2SLS to assign proper weights, after a possible permutation of the instruments.
 This non-trivial result gives rise to a new testable implication: For 2SLS to assign proper weights in such models, each instrument can only affect one treatment.
 Furthermore, we show that knowledge of agents' next-best alternatives\textemdash as in \citet{kirkeboen2016}\textemdash is implicitly assumed whenever estimates from just-identified 2SLS models with multiple treatments are interpreted as a positively weighted sum of individual treatment effects.
 We thus show that the assumption that next-best alternatives are observed or can be inferred is not only sufficient but also essentially \emph{necessary} for 2SLS to identify a meaningful causal parameter.\footnote{The only exception being that next-best alternatives need not be observed for always-takers.} We also provide new identification results for ordered treatments.
 First, we show when 2SLS with multiple ordered treatments identifies separate treatment effects in a standard threshold-crossing model considered in the ordered choice literature (e.g., \citealt{carneiro2003estimating,cunha2007identification,Heckman2007EconometricII}).
 While \citet{Heckman2007EconometricII} show that local IV identifies ordered treatment effects in such a model, we show that 2SLS can also identify the effect of each treatment transition under an easily testable linearity condition.
-We also show how the result of \citet{BehagheletAl2013} extends to ordered treatment effects.
+A similar result is found concurrently by \citet{Humphries2022}.\footnote{\citet{Humphries2022} also show that if treatment assignment depends on several unobserved latent indices\textemdash instead of just one\textemdash 2SLS does not, in general, assign proper weights.} We also show how the result of \citet{BehagheletAl2013} extends to ordered treatment effects.
 Finally, we show that for 2SLS to assign proper weights in versions of the \citet{BehagheletAl2013} model with ordered treatment effects, it must be possible to describe agents' preferences as single-peaked over the treatments.